Filirom1/bcd/docs/help/en/catalog.md

 ## Printing barcode labels

-BCD4 uses a **label-first** workflow: you print barcodes before cataloging the books, then scan the label during cataloging to assign it to the copy.
+BCD uses a **label-first** workflow: you print barcodes before cataloging the books, then scan the label during cataloging to assign it to the copy.

 ### Recommended workflow